 In-circuit testing machines have fixtures used to interface the assembled PCB with the tester.
 A fixture consists of probes (needles) that are configured to connect specific test points in the PCB.
 The probes are connected to fixture interface pins by fixture wires.
 These wires provide flexibility to change the probes for different PCB test points.
 Fixture interface pins connect with tester module interface pins.
 Tester drives a sequence of different signals to the PCB and receives signals back through this interface.
 The tester checks the received signals from the PCB and compares them with standard signals for the given PCB to detect any anomalies.
 In-circuit testing machines have.
 Due to that the machine can't access test points of modern densely packed PCBs, and that PCBs are more and more advanced, this method is used less and less frequently.

 Suitable for: prototype PCBs, low to mid-production PCBs

 Advantages: no need for test fixtures of each PCB variant

 Disadvantages: much longer test cycle time

 Flying probe testing is also an in-circuit test system that uses two or more probes that can move around the PCB board and lower probes on test pads to conduct its tests.
 It conducts tests in a series manner.
-This method is also applicable to high dense PCBs, PCBs that cannot fit into standard ICT test fixtures, and PCB with small size contacts down to 0.2mm test pitch.
+This method is also applicable to high-density PCBs, PCBs that cannot fit into standard ICT test fixtures, and PCBs with small size contacts down to 0.2mm test pitch.

 Automated Optical Inspection (AOI)